-Ongoing representation of a major real estate development corporation in the re-entitlement of a former military supply center site for a mixed-use project consisting of approximately 400,000 square feet of waterfront office space, 50,000 square feet of waterfront retail, a 250,000-square-foot retail center, a 20,000-square-foot health club, 300 residential units (including 75 affordable units) and an 8 acre waterfront park.
-The project is a public-private partnership with the city's redevelopment agency.
+Ongoing representation of a major real estate development corporation in the re-entitlement of a former military supply center site for a mixed-use project consisting of approximately 400,000 square feet of waterfront office space, 50,000 square feet of waterfront retail, a 250,000-square-foot retail center, a 20,000-square-foot health club, 300 residential units (including 75 affordable units), and an 8-acre waterfront park.
+The project is a public-private partnership with the City's redevelopment agency.
 The project was one of a select few to be included in the LEED for Neighborhood Design pilot program.
 City entitlements include a Supplemental EIR, a Master Plan Amendment, three Development Agreements, and two Disposition and Development Agreements; resource agency entitlements for the waterfront development also are anticipated.

 Represented a Fortune 500 company in connection with the adoption and implementation of Precise Plan.
 The Precise Plan, which surrounds and includes the primary data center, authorizes 1,120 housing units, 37,000 square feet of commercial uses, and a public park.
 Working closely with City staff on the General Plan Amendment, Rezoning, Precise Plan, and associated Environmental Impact Report, assisted the company in assuring that land use controls allow the data center to continue to be operated and expanded, while also preserving the option of future residential conversion as an exit strategy.

 Represented a property owner in the re-entitlement of an existing office park to accommodate a transit-oriented development, including CEQA review, Planned Development Rezoning, and a Development Agreement.
-It is anticipated that the entitlement structure will preserve flexibility to adjust land use distribution between office and seniors housing in response to market demand.
+It is anticipated that the entitlement structure will preserve flexibility to adjust land use distribution between office and senior housing in response to market demand.

-Represented a major real estate development firm in the acquisition and entitlement of a 300 acre former aggregate mining site for a mixed-use (retail, office, industrial, and residential).
+Represented a major real estate development firm in the acquisition and entitlement of a 300-acre former aggregate mining site for a mixed-use (retail, office, industrial, and residential).
 Entitlements are anticipated to include an EIR, General Plan Amendment, Specific Plan, PUD Zoning, Annexation, Urban Growth Boundary adjustment, Growth Management Agreement, Development Agreement, Inclusionary Housing Agreement, Development Plan, Design Review, and Subdivision Map.

 Represented a real estate development company in the acquisition and entitlement for a mixed-use project consisting of 3.6 million square feet of office/research and development space (owned and occupied by an international electronics development company), 2,900 residential units, and 460,000 square feet of retail in a redevelopment area in the City, including an EIR, General Plan Amendments, Planned Development Rezoning, Vesting Tentative Map with phased Final Maps, and Planned Development Permits.